mph-/lcapy/doc/overview.rst

   >>> ipython --pylab

-- Alternatively, you can use a Jupyter notebook.
+- Alternatively, you can use a Jupyter notebook (https://jupyter.org/).

 Conventions